-Problem: I want to use the (fill in the blank: sanitize, allergen, bedding, bulky, heavy-duty, quick wash, cottons or hot wash, high spin, hot dryer) cycle but the Wad-Free instructions say I should follow my fabric care instructions which call for cold or warm water in a gentle/delicates or normal wash cycle, a low or warm dryer, and not use a high spin speed.
+Problem: I want to use the (fill in the blank: sanitize, allergen, bedding, bulky, heavy-duty, quick wash, cottons or hot wash, high spin, hot dryer) cycle but the Wad-Free instructions say I should follow my fabric care instructions which call for cold or warm water in a gentle/delicates or normal wash cycle, a low or warm dryer, and not to use a high spin speed.

-Solution: Hot temperatures don't harm the Wad-Free, but they do damage fabric.
-If you don't follow the fabric care instructions, you may have caused invisible harm to the fibers of your sheets.
-Certain fibers are more vulnerable than others, but the fabric manufacturers specify their washing instructions for longevity of their sheets, which we recommend you follow.
-Wad-Free is designed to be used in conjunction with the the fabric care instructions of your sheets.
-A high spin speed is not recommended when using Wad-Free.
+Solution: Hot temperatures don't necessarily harm the Wad-Free, but they can damage fabric.
+If you don't follow the fabric care instructions, you may have caused invisible harm to the fibers of your bedding.
+Certain fibers are more vulnerable than others, but the fabric manufacturers specify their washing instructions for longevity of their bedding, which we recommend you follow.
+Wad-Free is designed to be used in conjunction with the fabric care instructions of your bedding.
+A high spin speed is not to be used when using Wad-Free.

 Problem: I have another problem you haven't covered.

 Solution: Please reach out to us using the Contact Us form.